MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 This means $\theta_1 \in [0, 1]$.

+$\theta_1$ should not be zero, because that would mean that 1-to-1 tutors could choose their students right before the exam.
+But I want them to choose the student at the beginning of the semester.
+And
+$\theta_1$ may not be too high.
+The higher it gets, the more difficult and time intensive it gets for the student and the tutor.
+I think the time right before an exam is the time where students learn most.
+If a student doesn't achive the $\theta_1$ threshold, then the tutor will not have any incent to help the student to prepare for the exam except for money or friendship.

 ### One-to-One tutoring: Way 2
 The other possibility would be to enforce a minimum grade for the tutored student.
 So the One-to-One tutor cannot participate in the same exam as his